-A Level I contamination evaluation was conducted for the study and a Contamination Screening Evaluation Report (CSER) (revised January 2021) was prepared under separate cover pursuant to FHWA's Technical Advisory T 6640.8A and the FDOT PD&E Manual.
-The CSER is available in the project file.
+A Level I contamination evaluation was conducted for the study and a Contamination Screening Evaluation Report (CSER) (revised January 2021) was prepared under separate cover (included in the project file) pursuant to FHWA's Technical Advisory T 6640.8A.
 The Level I assessment was conducted to identify and evaluate sites containing hazardous materials, petroleum products, or other sources of potential environmental contamination along the SR 865 project corridor.
 The CSER included standard environmental site assessment practices of reviewing records of regulatory agencies, site reconnaissance, literature review, and personal interviews of individuals and business owners within the limits of the project.
 For purposes of this report, the contamination study area encompasses the right of way and properties within 500 feet of the corridor, non-landfill solid waste sites within 1,000 feet, and Superfund sites within one-half mile of the project.

 Based on a document and site review, a total of 17 sites were identified for potential contamination involvement within and adjacent to the project study area.
 Of these, 8 sites were ranked "High", 1 site was ranked "Medium", 6 sites were ranked "Low" and 2 sites were ranked "No Risk" for potential contamination.
+A table summarizing these sites is provided below.
+The below table and a map depicting these sites along with applicable information for each are included in the Physical Resource Attachments.
+More detailed information for each facility is provided in the CSER.